 According to the authors Richard and Daniel Susskind, professions have four key aspects in common:

 - “Their admission depends on credentials.”

 - “They are bound by a common set of values.”

 “It is the role of professionals to curate the knowledge over which they have mastery, on behalf of their professions and the recipients of their services,” they explain.

 This applies to everyone in the B2B tech industry from market researchers to marketers, product leads to sales executives and more.

-Take corporate researchers, for example.
-They have to have specialized knowledge of the industry and market to be able to provide any worthwhile insight with their studies.
-Researchers must to have the education and training to know how to effectively conduct studies.
+Take corporate researchers.
+They have to have specialized knowledge of the industry and market to provide worthwhile insight.
+Researchers must have the education and training to know how to effectively conduct studies.
 They are also bound by professional ethics, like the SCIP Code of Ethics.
 Common values are discussed in person and online in professional communities such as the Marketing Research Association and QRCA.

 How New Technology and Artificial Intelligence Is Changing Professions